 Health Risk Factors for Type 2 Diabetes

 Type 2 diabetes is believed to have a strong genetic link, meaning that it tends to run in families.
 Several genes are being studied that may be related to the cause of type 2 diabetes.
 If you have any of the following type 2 diabetes risk factors, it’s important to ask your doctor about a diabetes test.
-With a proper diabetes diet and healthy lifestyle habits, along with diabetes medication, if necessary, can manage type 2 diabetes just like you manage other areas of your life.
+With a proper diabetes diet and healthy lifestyle habits, along with diabetes medication, if necessary, you can manage type 2 diabetes just like you manage other areas of your life.
 Be sure to continue seeking the latest information on type 2 diabetes as you become your own health advocate.

 Other type 2 diabetes risk factors include the following: